Cleaning Laboratory Glassware

 - Wash dishes with soap and water

-- All debris, oils, sharpie should be gone
+- All debris, oils, labeling tape, sharpie labels, and sharp objects should be gone

 - Rinse with tap water